antonc42/cs406-project/DOC.md

 2       PTR     example.com.
 2       PTR     www.example.com.
  ```
  The `TTL`, `SOA`, and `NS` records are the same as in the forward zone.
+See the Forward Zone Configuration section for more details.
 However, the other records are different.
  The type of record for the reverse zone is `PTR`.
 Instead of the name on the left and the IP on the right as in an `A` record, they are reversed.
 On the left side, the reversed octets of the host portion of the IP address are listed.
 On the right side, the fully qualified domain name (FQDN) including the `.` at the end are listed.
 It is important to have the `.` at the end of the name to absolutely globally identify the name.

 3. Edit the `named.conf` file.
 Press the 'i' key to enter insert mode.